 - Develop a holiday section at your website directed toward your audience.
 Include ideas and information that will delight your audience, whether that’s a handy toy guide discussing the best choices for toys at different ages (including the ones you make) or a recipe guide using your products.
 Build onto this section year after year and let it gain value — while competitors’ ads disappear on December 26th.

 - Extend the value of your holiday section with social media.
-Pinterest users are already collecting decorating ideas on their Pinterest boards.
+Pinterest users start early collecting decorating ideas on their Pinterest boards.
 Are your products showing up?
 You can make a connection if you’re creative, no matter what your product is.
 Dog food?
 Make a board of holiday treats for dogs.
 Shampoo?
 Make a board of festive hairstyles for the holidays.
 Hand tools?
 Collect a board of homemade gifts that could be made with your tools.
-Then share all those things at Facebook, G+, and Twitter.
+Then share all those things at Facebook, Instagram, and TikTok.
 They may not stay around as long, but they’ll draw people back to your Pinterest board and your website.

 - Watch your analytics.
 When holiday-related keywords show up and visits to your holiday section are on the rise, it’s time to bring some ho-ho-ho to your home page.
 Depending on your product, you might put some festive banners into your slider, create a call-out button for your holiday section, or pull blog posts about gift-worthy products and holiday tips onto the homepage.
 Since you have data to work with, you don’t have to worry that you’ll be Christmas Creeping your visitors out.